1. Understand the flow of knowledge in your organization

-Various components go along with KM processes and technology to create an entire Knowledge Management system.
+Various components must come together to create a complete, cohesive Knowledge Management system.
 Each of them must be present, fully functional and interconnected for success.
 If any are missing or lacking, even the most well-defined process or sophisticated technology will be ineffective.

 - Goals and objectives that are poorly defined, poorly communicated and lacking in participation and input from all stakeholder groups.
-Nina says that failure to tie Knowledge Management initiatives to business goals and objectives is the biggest problem she sees.
+Failure to tie Knowledge Management initiatives to business goals and objectives is the biggest problem we see.

-- Lack of metadata, poorly-designed user interfaces and other missing features that empower users to find what they need and enable managers to maintain the system over time.
+- Lack of metadata, poorly-designed user interfaces and other missing features that empower users to find what they need, quickly and easily, and enable managers to maintain the system over time.

-- Lack of change management initiatives that would help develop and promote a knowledge-driven culture.
+- Lack of change management initiatives that would help develop, promote and sustain a knowledge-driven culture.

-A nice diagram of the Knowledge Management process is great for presentations and helpful for planning and project management.
-We’re more interested in looking at the process for each client both holistically (from soup to nuts) and synergistically (knowing that the combined effect is greater than the sum of the parts).
-In doing so, we can better help them maximize their efforts and improve their outcomes.
+A diagram of the Knowledge Management process is great for presentations and helpful for planning and project management.
+We’re interested in looking at the process both holistically (from soup to nuts) and synergistically (knowing that the combined effect is greater than the sum of the parts).
+In doing so, we can help our clients streamline their efforts and improve their outcomes.